-IRA-to-Employer Retirement Plan Rollover.
+Traditional SIMPLE IRA-to-Employer Retirement Plan Rollover.
 If your employer's retirement plan accepts rollovers from IRAs, you may complete a direct or indirect rollover of your pre-tax assets in your non-Roth IRAs into your employer retirement plan.
+A distribution from this Traditional SIMPLE IRA cannot be rolled over to an employer retirement plan until two years have elapsed from the date on which you first participated in any SIMPLE

+IRA plan maintained by the employer.
 If you take constructive receipt of a distribution from this IRA to complete a rollover to an employer plan (i.e., an indirect rollover), you must generally complete the rollover transaction not later than the 60th day after the date on which you received the distribution.

-after the date on which you received the distribution.
-Employer Retirement Plan-to-IRA Rollover (by IRA Owner).
-Eligible rollover distributions from qualifying employer retirement plans may be rolled over, directly or indirectly, to this IRA.
+Indirect follover), you must generally complete the follover transaction not later than the 60th day after the date on which you received the distribution.
+Employer Retirement Plan-to-Traditional SIMPLE IRA (by IRA Owner).
+Eligible rollover distributions from qualifying employer retirement plans may be rolled over, directly or indirectly, to your Traditional SIMPLE IRA only after at least two years have elapsed from the date on which you first participated in any SIMPLE IRA plan maintained by the employer.
 Qualifying employer retirement plans include qualified plans (e.g., 401(k) plans or profit-sharing plans), governmental 457(b) plans, the federal Thrift Savings Plan, 403(b) arrangements, and 403(a) arrangements.
-Amounts that may not be rolled over include any required minimum distributions, hardship distributions, any part of a series of substantially equal periodic payments, corrective distributions of excess contributions, excess deferrals, excess annual additions (and any income allocable to the excess), certain deemed distributions related to defaulted loans, dividends on employer securities, the cost of life insurance coverage, and distributions consisting of designated Roth contributions (and earnings thereon) from a 401(k), 403(b), governmental 457(b) plan, or the federal Thrift Savings Plan.
+Amounts that may not be rolled over to your Traditional SIMPLE IRA include any required minimum distributions, hardship distributions, any part of a series of substantially equal periodic payments, corrective distributions of excess contributions, excess deferrals, excess annual additions (and any income allocable to the excess), certain deemed distributions related to defaulted loans, dividends on employer securities, the cost of life insurance coverage, and distributions consisting of designated Roth contributions (and earnings thereon) from a 401(k), 403(b), governmental 457(b) plan, or the federal Thrift Savings Plan.

-To complete a direct rollover from an employer plan to this IRA, you must generally instruct the plan administrator to send the distribution to the IRA Trustee.
-If a potential overpayment has been directly rolled over to this IRA, you may be able to contest the plan sponsor's recouping such overpayment to determine whether it is proper.
+To complete a direct rollover from an employer plan to this Traditional SIMPLE IRA, you must generally instruct the plan administrator to send the distribution to your IRA Trustee.
+If a potential overpayment has been directly rolled over to this Traditional SIMPLE IRA, you may be able to contest the plan sponsor's recouping such overpayment to determine whether it is proper.
 While you contest the efforts to recoup, the Trustee may retain the contested assets pending the outcome of the recoupment effort.
-If the payment is found to be an overpayment, such overpayment will be paid to the distribution employer plan.
+If the payment is found to be an overpayment, such overpayment will be paid to the distributing employer plan.